The Effects of Catnip on Your Cat

 The active compound in catnip is nepetalactone.
 Cats detect this compound by smell.
 It's generally thought that the nepetalactone mimics the effect of a cat pheromone, possibly associated with mating.

 Catnip acts as a natural mood enhancer.
-It might make your cat act quite unusually; she may become more kittenish or particularly affectionate.
-She may also roll, paw or rub her face in the source of the catnip.
-Or she may jump about and become frisky, running from room to room appearing to chase invisible prey.
+It might make your cat act quite unusually; they may become more kittenish or particularly affectionate.
+Your cat may also roll, paw or rub their face in the source of catnip, or may jump about and become frisky, running from room to room appearing to chase invisible prey.

 Some cats will just become very relaxed and stare into space.
 All of this behaviour may be marked by a lot of mewing or growling.
 The effects of catnip are short, usually lasting between 5 to 15 minutes.
 After that it will be a couple of hours before a cat will demonstrate the effects of catnip again.